WordPress SQL injection attacks: how to protect your site

 Out-of-band SQL injections

 These types of SQL injections are less common and used as an alternative to the previous types.
-They’re typically used when the hacker can’t receive database responses on the same channel they’re using to attack it.
-Instead, they command an application to send data to a remote location, such as a server the hacker has access.
+Hackers typically use them when they can’t receive database responses on the same channel they’re using to attack it.
+Instead, they command an application to send data to a remote location, such as a server the hacker has access to.

 Out-of-band SQL attacks only work when the hacker can access a server with commands that generate DNS and HTTP requests from other servers, a common feature in popular SQL servers such as Microsoft SQL Server and Oracle Database.

-By making DNS and HTTP requests, hackers can send sensitive information from the victim’s database into their server.
+By making DNS and HTTP requests, hackers can transfer sensitive information from the victim’s database into their server.

-What can hackers gain, steal, or accomplish with SQL injection attacks?
+What can hackers gain, steal, or accomplish with WordPress SQL injection attacks?

 Hackers have various reasons to perform SQL injection attacks.
 The most common pieces of data they can gain access to include the following: